graphcore/tutorials/tutorials/pytorch/tut1_basics/README.md

 ### Evaluate the model

-Since we have detached our model from it's training device, the device is now free again and we can use it for the evaluation stage, instead of using the CPU.
-It is a good idea to use an IPU when evaluating your model on a CPU is slow - be it because the test dataset is large and/or the model is complex - since IPUs are blazing [fast](https://www.graphcore.ai/posts/new-graphcore-ipu-benchmarks).
+The model can be evaluated on a CPU but it is a good idea to use the IPU - since [IPUs are blazing fast](https://www.graphcore.ai/posts/new-graphcore-ipu-benchmarks).
+Evaluating your model on a CPU is slow if the test dataset is large and/or the model is complex.

+Since we have detached our model from its training device, the device is now free again and we can use it for the evaluation stage.
 The steps taken below to define the model for evaluation essentially allow it to run in inference mode.
 Therefore, you can follow the same steps to use the model to make predictions once it has been deployed.

 For this, it is first essential to switch the model to evaluation mode.
 This step is realised as usual.